prometheus/proposals/proposals/0074-new-labels-values-api.md

 * **Metrics Explorer / Builder** — a click-based interface for browsing metrics and label dimensions
 * **Metrics Drilldown** — dynamically generating metric panels by iterating over label values

-As environments have grown in active series count, label counts, cardinality, and exploratory user activity, and as the Grafana web application itself has grown in complexity, these existing endpoints have increasingly become a limiting factor.
+As environments have grown in active series count, label counts, cardinality, and exploratory user activity, and as the Grafana web application itself has grown in complexity, the existing Prometheus endpoints have increasingly become a limiting factor.

-In practice, this manifests as performance bottlenecks in the Grafana UI and constrains the implementation of user-requested discovery features, particularly those that require iterative or interactive exploration of large metadata sets.
+This manifests as performance bottlenecks in the Grafana UI and constrains the implementation of user-requested discovery features, particularly those that require iterative or interactive exploration of large metadata sets.

 Grafana has attempted to mitigate these limitations through a range of client-side optimizations and workarounds (see [#100376](https://github.com/grafana/grafana/issues/100376)
 ).
 However, these approaches add complexity and cannot fully address the underlying scalability and efficiency constraints of the current metadata APIs.

 ### Pitfalls of the current solution

-Pitfalls of the current metadata endpoints;
+Pitfalls of the current metadata endpoints:

 * **Limited client-side filtering**: `match[]` only filters series on the server.
 For label-name autocomplete clients must download all label names and then filter locally, which is slow at scale.
 * **Limited matching capabilities**: `match[]` supports regex matching of label values, but does not support fuzzy or typo-tolerant matching that discovery UIs require (e.g., user types container.memory and expects container_memory).